dkvz/dorade-noframework-blog/README.md

 * My URL encoded tag links have spaces in them.
 I don't think they had spaces on the older blog.
 * List style is better but maybe could be better in articles.
 * I need to pick the images for the mobile menu.
+* Disable the save comment button while saving is in progress.
+* Routing without hash bangs actually has a hard browser version limit I think.
 * There is a serious FOUC going on, I need to inject the materialize CSS in the head using the HTML plugin, not know how yet.
 * Due do a bug I had to fix the version of webpack-dev-server to 2.9.7.
 I might have to change that at some point, when a version superior to 2.10 is out.
 * In the fragments array, spinner-card should be called spinnerCard.